-The recent decision by President Obama to expand I-601 family unity waivers on a provisional basis to more family members is a step in the right direction.
+The recent decision to expand provisional I-601 family unity waivers to more family members by President Obama is a step in the right direction.

 However, one big problems still lurks.
 How many will be able to meet the requisite extreme hardship standard?